UCOL Wairarapa Campus

 Download the Wairarapa campus map

-Wairarapa facilities are currently undergoing significant upgrades - they include:
+Wairarapa facilities have recently undergone significant upgrades - they include:

-Health nurse and student association facilities are being modified to be located on the upper campus under one roof.
+Health nurse and student association facilities have been modified to be located on the upper campus under one roof - the Student HUB.

 Library and Learning Hub